CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-7.md

 ### Task 1: Generate SQL Query with GitHub Copilot using comments

-1. From inside the codespace in the VS Code explorer window, create a new file.
+1. Navigate back to Visual Studio Code and from inside the codespace in the VS Code explorer window, create a New File.

     ![](../media/chat-code-new.png)